-- Stir in the almond flour and coconut flour, and stir until the dough comes together.
+- Stir in the almond flour, and stir until the dough comes together.

 - Divide the dough into 16 small balls.
 Pick a cake pop stick on the top of each ball and place them on a plate covered with parchment paper.
 Freeze for 10 minutes.

 - Meanwhile, in a microwave-safe bowl, melt vegan white chocolate and coconut oil.

 - Place the melted chocolate in a tall glass and dip each cake pop in the melted chocolate, one at a time, waiting for a few seconds above the glass to let the extra melted chocolate run down the glass.

 - Place the cake pops on a cake pop stand to cool.

 - Add a pinch of sprinkles on top of each cake pops to decorate.